ndaman/damagetolerance/docs/exam 1/lecture11.md

 ----
 ## principal stress

--   In the maximum circumferential stress criterion, we found the principal direction in polar coordinates
+-   In the maximum circumferential stress criterion, we found the principal stress direction near the crack tip in polar coordinates
--   We can also find the principal direction in Cartesian coordinates
+-   We can also find the principal direction (if there were no crack) in Cartesian coordinates
+-   **Note:** This is not mathematically rigorous, but much easier to calculate and sometimes it's close enough

 ----
 ## principal stress